Turkey for Thanksgiving?

 Your Thanksgiving meat doesn’t have to be turkey.
 Consider trying Cornish game hen, quail or even a small ham as an option for smaller Thanksgiving meals.

 Turkeys aren’t always tender when you roast them.
 But there is a simple way to make sure that your Thanksgiving turkey will come out of the oven easy to slice and tender to eat.
 It takes a little advance preparation but isn’t difficult or time consuming.
-Check out this video about how to make your Thanksgiving turkey tender.

 If you are planning to stay home rather than visit family or have a child or friend who can’t be with you, consider sending them a Thanksgiving gift basket